 Further, the uncertainty in worldwide economic and business conditions has resulted in a few of our clients reducing or postponing their outsourced business requirements, which in turn has decreased the demand for our services and adversely affected our results of operations.
-In particular, our revenue is highly dependent on the economic environments in Europe and the US, which continue to show signs of economic weakness, such as relatively high levels of unemployment.
-In fiscal 2014 and 2013, 52.8% and 53.3% of our revenue, respectively, and 49.6% and 50.6% of our revenue less repair payments, respectively, were derived from clients located in the UK.
-During the same periods, 27.3% and 30.5% of our revenue, respectively, and 29.1% and 32.2% of our revenue less repair payments, respectively, were derived from clients located in North America (primarily the US).
-Further, during the same periods, 5.3% and 5.9% of our revenue, respectively, and 5.7% and 6.3% of our revenue less repair payments, respectively, were derived from clients in the rest of Europe.
-Any further weakening of the European or US economy will likely have a further adverse impact on our revenue.
+In particular, our revenue is highly dependent on the economic environments in Europe and the US, which continue to show signs of economic weakness, particularly weaker economic growth and low inflation in the EU and continued uncertainty in the US.
+In fiscal 2015 and 2014, 52.8% and 52.8% of our revenue, respectively, and 49.9% and 49.6% of our revenue less repair payments, respectively, were derived from clients located in the UK.
+During the same periods, 25.9% and 27.3% of our revenue, respectively, and 27.5% and 29.1% of our revenue less repair payments, respectively, were derived from clients located in North America (primarily the US).
+Further, during the same periods, 5.4% and 5.3% of our revenue, respectively, and 5.7% of our revenue less repair payments, respectively, were derived from clients in the rest of Europe.
+Any further weakening of or uncertainty in the European or US economy will likely have a further adverse impact on our revenue.

 Other developments may also lead to a decline in the demand for our services in these industries.
-Significant changes in the financial services industry or any of the other industries on which we focus, or a consolidation in any of these industries or acquisitions, particularly involving our clients, may decrease the potential number of buyers of our services.
+Significant changes in the financial services industry or any of the other industries on which we focus, or a consolidation in any of these industries or acquisitions, particularly involving our clients, may decrease the potential number of buyers of our services and have an adverse impact on our profitability.
 Any significant reduction in or the elimination of the use of the services we provide within any of these industries would result in reduced revenue and harm our business.
 Our clients may experience rapid changes in their prospects, substantial price competition and pressure on their profitability.
 Although such pressures can encourage outsourcing as a cost reduction measure, they may also result in increasing pressure on us from clients in these key industries to lower our prices which could negatively affect our business, results of operations, financial condition and cash flows.